-Also called”flip up” or modular helmet, it is in fact a system with removable chin strap that tilts back to allow to discover the face.
+Also called “flip up” or modular helmet, it is actually a system with a removable chin strap that tilts backwards to allow the face to be discovered.
 This type perfectly combines the advantages of the integral and the Jet.
-Especially since it is versatile and allows mixed use in town and on long journeys.
-However, you must check if this equipment has a double”P/J” approval to be able to drive in accordance with the law in a raised chin strap.
+Especially since it is versatile and allows mixed use in the city and on long journeys.
+However, you must check carefully if this equipment has a double “P/J” approval to be able to drive in accordance with the law in a raised chinrest.

 - Very practical and comfortable.

 - Multifunctional, allows dual use in town and on motorways.

 - Easier to put on and handle, especially for motorcyclists who wear glasses.

 - Too bulky and heavy to carry because of the tilting mechanism of the removable chin strap.

 - Reduced protection in the open position.